Monash Rural Health Bendigo

 Year 5D/final year

 Final year Monash students complete six six-week rotations.
-The year includes five core rotations: aged care, emergency medicine, medicine, surgery and speciality.
+The year includes six core rotations: medicine, surgery, acute care, chronic care, SIP and speciality.
 Rotations in Bendigo are based at Bendigo Health.

 - palliative care